In the last article, we talked about the optimal triceps volume, if you haven’t checked it out yet definitely give it a read.

 What does MEV stand for?

-The Minimum Effective Volume which describes the minimum amount of work that is necessary to stimulate muscle growth.
+The Minimum Effective Volume stand for the minimum amount of work that is required to stimulate muscle hypertrophy.

 Why is it important to know your MEV?

 To put it simply, as well as it is important to know how much volume your biceps need to keep its current size, it is at least of similar importance to know how much volume is required to grow your biceps, isn’t it?

 How does the MEV volume benchmark look like?